mvdcamme/C-Judge/README.md

 	"workdir": "working_dir"
 }
 ```
-Note that this sample `input.json` file specifies as working directory for the judge a directory named `working_dir` which is expected to exist at the path determined by `$JUDGE_HOME`.
+Note that the working directory used by the judge and specified in the value for the key `workdir`, needs to exist.
+In this example, a directory named `working_dir` is expected to exist at the judge's path (i.e. in `$JUDGE_HOME`).

-4. Run the test case by running the ``judge_check`` script.
+4. Run the test cases using the ``judge_check`` script.
 ```
 judge_check
 ```
-The script runs the judge on `source.c` for the testcases found in the `resources` path specified in the `input.json` file.
+The script runs the judge on `source.c` for the test cases found in the `resources` path specified in the `input.json` file.
 The script prints to the console the the raw JSON-formated output file created by GTest.

 ### Testing the Judge
 Some automated system tests for verying the backward-correctness of the judge have been provided in the `tests` folder.